ignxal/DicePy/README.md

 <br>

 The main objective of this project is little bit of practise 😄. <br>
 Functionality is pretty simple, when you run the program it will ask how many dices you want to roll.
-Results will be displayed on your console.
+Once you enter them, results will be displayed on your console.

 <br>